The Alexandrian

 The player says, “I want to do X.”

 This is the moment at which the GM must make a ruling.
 It’s the moment in which they must decide what the result of the player character doing X will be.
-And, at a very fundamental level, this is what a roleplaying game is all about: Any given session of play can be basically defined by the sequence of these interactions.
+And, at a very fundamental level, this is what a roleplaying game is all about: Any given session of play can basically be defined by the sequence of these interactions.

 In the previous installment we talked about how player expertise activates character expertise (i.e., a player must say that their character is doing something before the character does it) and also how player expertise can trump character expertise (i.e., you don’t need to mechanically determine whether a character makes a particular choice if the player has already explicitly made that choice).